rodlukas/UP-admin/README.md

 ## Run the app

-There are two modes that the app can be run on the local dev environment, the default one is the classic dev mode – this mode includes advanced debugging tools, Django dev server and webpack-dev-server for frontend are run.
-Since there is some work with private npm registry here (see [below](#npmpro)), the frontend cannot be built without these tokens so that the alternative way to run this app without these tokens is the second mode – **manual production version of the app**, it's also the closest one to the customer's version, this mode will be also run in this tutorial.
+There are two modes that the app can be run in on the local dev environment.
+The default one is the classic dev mode – this mode includes advanced debugging tools, Django dev server and webpack-dev-server for the frontend are run.
+Since there is some work with private npm registry here (see [below](#npmpro)), the frontend cannot be built without these tokens so that the alternative way to run this app without these tokens is the second mode – **manual production version of the app**, it's also the closest one to the customer's version, this mode will also be run in this tutorial.

 ### Requirements

 Minimal requirements of tools available in the target OS:

--   [Python 3.8](https://www.python.org/downloads/) (for specific version see [`Pipfile`](/Pipfile)),
+-   [Python 3.8](https://www.python.org/downloads/) (for a specific version see [`Pipfile`](/Pipfile)),
 -   [Pipenv](https://pipenv.pypa.io/en/latest/#install-pipenv-today),
 -   [Git](https://git-scm.com/downloads),